Credit Suisse: 2009–2024

 A series of international investigations took place in the early 2000s regarding the use of banking secrecy in Credit Suisse accounts for tax evasion.
 In 2008, the Brazilian government investigated 13 former and current Credit Suisse employees.
 The investigation led to arrests that year and in 2009 as part of a larger crackdown in Brazil.
 Four Credit Suisse bankers were accused of fraud by the US Justice Department in 2011 for helping wealthy Americans avoid taxes.
 In 2012, German authorities found that citizens were using insurance policies of a Bermuda-based Credit Suisse subsidiary to earn tax-free interest.

 In November 2012, Credit Suisse's asset management division was merged with the private banking arm.
 In September 2012, the Swiss government gave banks like Credit Suisse permission to provide information to the US Justice Department for tax evasion probes.
 In February 2014, it agreed to pay a fine of $197 million after one of its businesses served 8,500 US clients without registering its activities, leading to suspicion as to whether it was helping Americans evade taxes.
 It was one of 14 Swiss banks under investigation.
 Separately, in 2013, German authorities began to probe Credit Suisse, its private bank subsidiary Clariden Leu, and its regional subsidiary Neue Aargauer Bank for helping German citizens evade taxes.
 In 2012, the bank eventually entered into a €150 million settlement with the government.

 In March 2014, Credit Suisse denied claims it had been drawn into a Swiss competition probe investigating potential collusion to manipulate foreign exchange rates (Forex scandal) by various Swiss and foreign banks.
 In May 2014, Credit Suisse pleaded guilty to conspiring to aid tax evasion.
 It was the most prominent bank to plead guilty in the United States since Drexel Burnham Lambert in 1989 and the largest to do so since the Bankers Trust in 1999.
 "Credit Suisse conspired to help US citizens hide assets in offshore accounts to evade paying taxes.
-When a bank engages in misconduct this brazen, it should expect that the Justice Department will pursue criminal prosecution to the fullest extent possible, as has happened here," Attorney General Eric H. Holder said at the time.
+When a bank engages in misconduct this brazen, it should expect that the Justice Department will pursue criminal prosecution to the fullest extent possible, as has happened here," Attorney General Eric Holder said at the time.
 Holder also said, "This case shows that no financial institution, no matter its size or global reach, is above the law."